yanchaoz/SegNeuron/README.md

 ```
 python FRMC_post.py
 ```
+## Vsiual Results of the Zero-shot Segmentation Performance on EM volumes
 ## Acknowledgement
 This code is based on [SSNS-Net](https://github.com/weih527/SSNS-Net) (IEEE TMI'22) by Huang Wei et al. The postprocessing tools are based on [constantinpape/elf](https://github.com/constantinpape/elf).
 Should you have any further questions, please let us know.
 Thanks again for your interest.